Jamey Grimes (left) and his assistant Eric (right)

 Meet the Artist

 Alabama artist Jamey Grimes (born 1976) has created a work inspired by nature: Teraxacum, 2019.
 Named for the genus of the common dandelion, Grimes uses geometrical forms to represent the dandelion in its seed pod form.
 Extending off the plinth, his individual aluminum seeds tumble across the reflecting pool.
 In home gardens, the dandelion is often considered as both a nuisance (a weed) and an object of wonder (blowing the seeds and making a wish).
-In the Garden, the oversized Teraxacum will be a captivating and whimsical interpretation of this flowering plant.
+In the Garden, the oversized Teraxacum ise a captivating and whimsical interpretation of this flowering plant.

 We appreciate the aid of multiple City of Montgomery Departments including Maintenance, Lagoon Park Trails, and Urban Forestry for all of their efforts in bringing this project to fruition.
 We are equally thankful to sponsors Dr. and Mrs. Barry L. Wilson, PowerSouth and Servis First Bank, and co-sponsors Gage and Mark LeQuire for enabling us to bring Jamey Grimes’ Teraxacum to the River Region.
 This project has been made possible by a partnership that includes the National Endowment for the Arts and The Alabama State Council on the Arts.